blocknetdx/documentation/docs/service-nodes/xrouter-configuration.md

 Settings            | Description
 --------------------|-------------
-wallets             | The wallets you'd like to support XRouter calls on.
+host                | The static public IP address of your SNode Computer. wallets             | The wallets you'd like to support XRouter calls on.
 All commands are on by default for all supported wallets listed in `wallets=`.
 If you want to turn one of them off, set `disabled=1` in the call's subsection. plugins             | The XCloud services you are supporting, see [XCloud Configuration](/service-nodes/xcloud-configuration). fee                 | The fee (in BLOCK) you require for calls.
 A value of `0` means there is no fee and that the calls are free (*default*).
 Fees can be specified for individual calls in each subsection.